Wallymer/toffeeOSdocs/system-compatibility.md

 Fusion/Hybrid drives are no longer supported.

 ## unicorn 1.4 Canary Builds
-unicorn 1.4 Canary 1 is officially compatible with the following system configurations:
+unicorn 1.4 Canary 1 and later are officially compatible with the following system configurations:

 ### RAM
 - Minimum: 512 MB (32-bit), 2GB (64-bit)